15 Types of Arguments That May Mean the End of Your Relationship

 You’re having the same argument again

-Here you go again.
-You’re scolding him for not changing the toilet paper roll.
-You have to remind her to call on her way home from work.
-Or your issues are deeper, like what religion to raise your kids.
-Believe it or not, you may not be arguing about what you think you’re arguing about.
+Here you go again—but believe it or not, you may not be arguing about what you think you’re arguing about.
 According to The Gottman Institute, repeating conflict in your relationship can represent the differences in your lifestyle and personalities.
 Sometimes couples argue about day-to-day things when, in fact, they’re releasing tension that might be coming from larger underlying conflicts.
-“This might lead to divorce if you let the arguments seriously escalate, if you fight dirty, shut down, refuse to talk, or excessively blame,” says Marni Feuerman, a licensed psychotherapist in private practice in Boca Raton, Florida.
-You may need to compromise and do some give and take to end the constant battles and differences.
-One way to do this is to make sure you know the subtle signs of a toxic relationship
+“This might lead to divorce if you let the arguments seriously escalate, if you fight dirty, shut down, refuse to talk, or excessively blame,” says Marni Feuerman, a licensed psychotherapist in private practice in Boca Raton, FL.

 You argue about sex